Maurício Ruffy: Personal life

-Inspired by One Piece, the moniker of Ruffy (Note: Ruffy was what the character Luffy was called in the first translations of the One Piece manga into Portuguese.) was given to Maurício by his brother before his first professional fight.
+Inspired by One Piece, the moniker of Ruffy (Note: Ruffy was what the character Luffy was called in the first translations of the One Piece manga into Portuguese.) was given to Maurício by his late brother before his first professional fight.

 In 2025, Ruffy announced plans to expand his team, Fighting Nerds, by opening a new training facility in New Hampshire, to provide better facilities for his teammates and other athletes.